pdzaffina/pdzaffina.github.io/_posts/2026-04-26-Missing-Courage.md

   - courage
 ---

-A few weeks ago I wrote about a framework built on four traits: courage, candor, curiosity, and competence.
+In a recent post I wrote about a framework built on four traits: courage, candor, curiosity, and competence.
 The response made clear that the failure modes were the part people wanted to dig into.
 So this is the first in a series on what it looks like when each trait is missing, how to spot it, and what to actually do about it.
-Starting with courage, because its absence is the easiest to rationalize and the most expensive to ignore.

-In a recent post I laid out a framework built around four traits: courage, candor, curiosity, and competence.
-The argument was that healthy teams need all four, and that each one has a specific failure mode when it goes missing.
-The response made clear that the failure modes were the part people wanted to dig into.
-So this is the first in a series doing exactly that.
-For each trait, I want to cover what the absence looks like in practice, why it gets misread, and what to actually do about it.
 Starting with courage, because its absence is the easiest to rationalize and the most expensive to ignore.

 ## The Pattern